vegaprotocol/specs/protocol/0043-MKTL-market_lifecycle.md

 When a Market Proposal is successful at the end of the voting period, the Market state becomes "Pending".
 Currently a Pending Market is always in an [auction call period](./0026-AUCT-auctions.md) that ends at the enactment date as specified in the Market Proposal.

 Note: this state represents any market that will be created, which currently means a Market Proposal vote has concluded successfully.
-In reasonably near future there will be automated market creation e.g. for a series of markets that is voted on once, market creation from an data source (oracle), etc. so market creation and the market lifecycle should be implemented independently of the governance framework and the lifecycle of a proposal.
+In reasonably near future there will be automated market creation e.g. for a series of markets that is voted on once, market creation from a data source (oracle), etc. so market creation and the market lifecycle should be implemented independently of the governance framework and the lifecycle of a proposal.

 **Entry:**